 Online courses with on-campus defense of clinical project proposal and final project.

-Knowledge and skill development in the evaluation of quantitative research studies and the translation of outcomes research into practice.
-This course emphasizes applying current theoretical models and research to clinical practice.
+Develops knowledge and skill in the evaluation of quantitative research studies and the translation of outcomes research into practice.
+Emphasizes applying current theoretical models and research to clinical practice.

 Focuses on developing a literature review, beginning needs assessment, and problem statement to prepare students to design an implementation and evaluation plan for an evidence-based, outcomes-oriented, quality improvement doctoral project designed to effect a practice or systems change.
 Students work with class colleagues and the course instructor to produce an integrated literature review and problem statement based on a needs assessment in a clinical area of interest.

 Focuses on the continuation of an evidence-based, outcomes-oriented, quality improvement project designed to implement and evaluate a practice or systems change in a healthcare context.
 Students apply principles of outcomes research while refining, developing, completing, and defending the DNP clinical project proposal.
 Students work independently with the guidance of the faculty advisor and agency project sponsor.
-Course includes formal project proposal defense and Human Subjects review and approval.
+Course includes formal project proposal defense and Human Subjects application.

 Focuses on implementation, evaluation, completion, and successful final defense of an evidence-based, outcomes-oriented, quality improvement project designed to effect a clinical practice and/or systems change in a healthcare context.
 Students work independently under the guidance of the faculty advisor and agency project sponsor to implement goals and objectives, collect and analyze data, and evaluate project outcomes.
 Course includes a final project defense to a committee of faculty.